jwang-lab/jwang-lab.github.io/_pages/recruitment.md

 ## Graduate students

-Dr. Wang is recruiting self-motivated Bioinformatics PhD students in [BioHealth Informatics graduate degree program](hhttps://soic.iupui.edu/biohealth/graduate/admissions/).
+Dr. Wang is recruiting self-motivated PhD students with passions and would like to pursing excellence in [Bioinformatics program](https://luddy.indianapolis.iu.edu/admissions/graduate/phd.html).

 If you are interested, please contact Dr. Wang directly.